-Cash Provided by Operations - The insurance brokerage industry is not capital intensive.
-The capital used to fund Gallagher's investment portfolio has been primarily generated from the excess cash provided by its operations, and tax savings generated from tax advantaged investments.
-Cash provided by operating activities was \$58.3 million and \$11.3 million for the three-month periods ended March 31, 2003 and 2002, respectively.
+Cash Provided by Operations The insurance brokerage industry is not capital intensive.
+The capital used to fund Gallagher's investment portfolio has been primarily generated from the excess cash provided by its operations and tax savings generated from tax advantaged investments.
+Cash provided by operating activities was \$54.8 million and \$10.8 million for the six-month periods ended June 30, 2003 and 2002, respectively.
 Because of the variability related to the timing of premiums and fees receivable and premiums payable, net cash flows provided by operations vary substantially from quarter-to-quarter and year-to-year.
 Funds restricted as to Gallagher's use, primarily premiums held as fiduciary funds, have not been included in determining Gallagher's overall liquidity.
 Currently, Gallagher believes it has sufficient capital to meet its cash flow needs.
 However, in the event that Gallagher needs capital to fund its operations and investing requirements, it would use borrowings under its line-of-credit agreement to meet its short-term needs and would consider other alternatives for its long-term needs.
 Such alternatives would include raising capital through public markets or restructuring its operations in the event that cash flows from operations are reduced dramatically due to lost business.
-However, Gallagher has historically been profitable and cash flows from operations and short-term borrowings under its line-of-credit agreements have been sufficient to fund Gallagher's operating, investment and capital expenditure needs.
+However, Gallagher has historically been profitable and cash flows from operations and short-term borrowings under its line-of-credit agreement have been sufficient to fund Gallagher's operating, investment and capital expenditure needs.
 Gallagher expects this favorable cash flow trend to continue in the foreseeable future.

-Borrowings - Gallagher has a \$150.0 million line-of-credit agreement it uses to post LOCs and from time-to-time borrows to supplement operating cash flows.
-At March 31, 2003, \$50.7 million was used primarily for investment related LOCs discussed in Notes 4 and 10 to the consolidated financial statements and \$99.3 million remains available for potential borrowings through September 10, 2003.
-There were no borrowings outstanding under the line-of-credit agreement at March 31, 2003.
-Facility fees are .10% on the used and unused portions, the interest rate is based on the prime commercial rate or LIBOR plus .40% and terms include various covenants based on net worth and expenditure levels.
-Gallagher was in compliance with these covenants at March 31, 2003.
-Gallagher does not expect difficulties in obtaining a new line-of-credit facility by September 10, 2003.
+Borrowings Gallagher had a \$150.0 million line-of-credit agreement it used to post LOCs and from time-to-time borrow to supplement operating cash flows.
+At June 30, 2003, \$50.6 million was used for LOCs primarily related to its investment as discussed in Notes 4 and 10 to the consolidated financial statements.
+Also, there were \$9.0 million of borrowings outstanding under the line-of-credit agreement at June 30, 2003, which were repaid on July 21, 2003.
+Accordingly, \$90.4 million remained available for potential borrowings through July 21, 2003.
+Facility fees were .100% on the used and unused portions, the interest rate was based on the prime commercial rate or LIBOR plus .400% and terms included various covenants based on net worth and expenditure levels.
+Gallagher was in compliance with these covenants at June 30, 2003.